All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if my GHK-Cu was left out of the fridge overnight?

 If reconstituted GHK-Cu was left at room temperature for several hours, its stability may be compromised.
 The degree of degradation depends on the temperature and duration of exposure.
-As a precaution, it is best to discard the vial and use a new one.
+As a precaution, it's best to discard the vial and use a new one.
 Consult your pharmacy or physician for guidance specific to your situation.

 How can I tell if GHK-Cu is still good?